Mon 6 Aug 2012

 Not to mention the power of a geeky encounter.

-And to make this more fun, this happened during the annual meeting of Romance Writers of America in Anaheim last month.
-Which meant I got to celebrate with my fabulous roommates and talented writers: Christine Merrill, and Katy Cooper, and the aforementioned determined friend, Jill, pictured above.
+I attended the annual meeting of Romance Writers of America in Anaheim last month.
+Which meant I got to have fun with my fabulous roommates and talented writers: Christine Merrill, and Katy Cooper, and the aforementioned determined friend, Jill, pictured above.

 Another friend, the lovely Kim Ivora, took us on outings to Anaheim, especially to this great place that served breakfast and gelato!
 What could be better?
 And my friend Chandra Years played walking talking Disney app for me and Chris at DisneyLand.